Honey: Rheology

 The viscosity of honey is affected greatly by both temperature and water content.
 The higher the water percentage, the more easily honey flows.
 Above its melting point, however, water has little effect on viscosity.
 Aside from water content, the composition of most types of honey also has little effect on viscosity.
 At 25 C, honey with 14% water content generally has a viscosity around 400 poise, while a honey containing 20% water has a viscosity around 20 poise.
 Viscosity increases very slowly with moderate cooling; a honey containing 16% water, at 70 C, has a viscosity around 2 poise, while at 30 C, the viscosity is around 70 poise.
 With further cooling, the increase in viscosity is more rapid, reaching 600 poise at around 14 C. However, while honey is viscous, it has low surface tension of 50–60 mJ/m2, making its wettability similar to water, glycerin, or most other liquids.
 The high viscosity and wettability of honey cause stickiness, which is a time-dependent process in supercooled liquids between the glass-transition temperature (Tg) and the crystalline-melting temperature.

 Most types of honey are Newtonian liquids, but a few types have non-Newtonian viscous properties.
-Honeys from heather or manuka display thixotropic properties.
+Honeys from heather or mānuka display thixotropic properties.
 These types of honey enter a gel-like state when motionless, but liquefy when stirred.

 Electrical and optical properties

 Because honey contains electrolytes, in the form of acids and minerals, it exhibits varying degrees of electrical conductivity.
 Measurements of the electrical conductivity are used to determine the quality of honey in terms of ash content.

 The effect honey has on light is useful for determining the type and quality.
 Variations in its water content alter its refractive index.
 Water content can easily be measured with a refractometer.
 Typically, the refractive index for honey ranges from 1.504 at 13% water content to 1.474 at 25%.
 Honey also has an effect on polarized light, in that it rotates the polarization plane.
 The fructose gives a negative rotation, while the glucose gives a positive one.
 The overall rotation can be used to measure the ratio of the mixture.
-Honey may vary in color between pale yellow and dark brown, but other bright colors may occasionally be found, depending on the source of the sugar harvested by the bees.
+Honey is generally pale yellow and dark brown in color, but other colors can occur, depending on the sugar source.
 Bee colonies that forage on Kudzu (Pueraria montana var. lobata) flowers, for example, produce honey that varies in color from red to purple.